golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

   * `2002-med (UNTREATED)` = 5362 acres, 40 pct
   * `2002-low (UNTREATED)` = 1804 acres, 14 pct
   * `2002-uvl (UNTREATED)` = 142 acres, 01 pct

+**Note**: Some percentages do not add up to 100 because portions of some older treatments fall outside of the Trestle Project boundary or the Caldor Fire perimeter.

 * Calculate the relative ratios by divding the untreated percentages by the treated percentages.